rikardvinge/explainpolysvm/README.rst

 A note on package maintenance
 =============================

-So far, ExplainPolySVM is developed as a hobby project by a single author.
+So far, ExplainPolySVM is developed as a hobby project by a single person.
 No promises will be made on maintenance nor expansions of this package.
 Feel free to fork, PR, and please let me know if you are interested in continuing it's development!

 Future development